How to See the Best of Trieste in One Day

 Here is a link to our YouTube clip of us in the car at night and the next morning.

-Surprisingly, we had a good sleep despite the heavy rain, thunder, and lightning, and we woke around 7 am.
+Surprisingly, we slept well despite the heavy rain, thunder, and lightning, and we woke around 7 am.
 With the forecast for the next few days for more of the same, we decided to see the best of Trieste in one day and then travel south to Croatia.

 Trieste for another side of Italy (literally)